NatKendall/NatKendall/README.md

 - 😁 I enjoy making people smile and laugh, if you’re having a bad day, come see me!

 Coding experience?
+- Summer 2022 I had an excellent experience learning the works of a Back-End developer during my internship with Pearson.
 - 💻 My first learned language was Python! (both self taught(thanks Udemy!) and through college courses).
  🏫 Second language- Java!
 My University mainly focuses on using Java so I am currently learning all there is to know about it. * Please see my code below *